AmherstCollege/qualtrics2ess/README.md

 • Extra header and voter identification information is dropped.

-• Compatible with both Python 2.5 or later, including Python 3.x.
+• Compatible with Python 2.5 or later, including Python 3.x.

 ## Installation